 To provide you with a better understanding of wisdom teeth, we have provided the following multimedia presentation.
 Many common questions pertaining to wisdom teeth are discussed.

-With an oral examination and x-rays of the mouth, Dr. Guffey, Dr. Miller or Dr. Shah can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
+With an oral examination and x-rays of the mouth, Dr. Guffey, Dr. Miller, Dr. Shah or Dr. Johnson can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
-Dr. Guffey, Dr. Miller or Dr. Shah has the training, license and experience to provide various types of anesthesia for patients to select the best alternative.
+Dr. Guffey, Dr. Miller, Dr. Shah or Dr. Johnson has the training, license and experience to provide various types of anesthesia for patients to select the best alternative.

 In most cases, the removal of wisdom teeth is performed under local anesthesia, laughing gas (nitrous oxide/oxygen analgesia) or general anesthesia.
 These options, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
 Once the teeth are removed, the gum is sutured.
 To help control bleeding, bite down on the gauze placed in your mouth.
 You will rest under our supervision in the office until you are ready to be taken home.
 Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics, and a follow-up appointment in one week for suture removal.
 If you have any questions, please do not hesitate to call us at Madison Phone Number 256-774-3535.